jujhars13/DevSecOps-capability-model/about.md

 ### How to use

-Look at the Principles matrix and read the questions, based on your answers to the questions you can give yourself a score for that principle.
+Look at the principles matrix and read the questions, based on your answers to the questions and score yourself for that principle.
 Simply fork the project and modify the `data/tableData.json` and change the team names and scores to model your organisation.
 Or even add your own principles to model your organisations capability needs.

 ## Observability strategy